Tress of the Emerald Sea: Plot

-Three days later, Tress enacts her plan to leave the ship and continue her mission to rescue Charlie.
-However, Crow undermines Tress' efforts and warns her of the dangers of the Crimson and Midnight Seas.
-With Huck's encouragement, Tress invents a flare gun that summons the spores.
-Huck then informs Tress about the Sorceress' lair and the perils she is unprepared for.
-To confront the Sorceress, Tress must overcome three trials: the Midnight Essences, giant golden statues, and a fortified tower.
-As two storms approach, Tress uses spore-infused water to conjure a giant protective tree for the ship.
-Tress, Fort, Ann, and Salay plan to remove Crow, but she exposes their scheme using midnight spores.
-Crow's cannon master Laggart ambushes them, injuring Salay.
-Crow then takes Fort and Salay hostage to force Tress' compliance.
-In Xisis' lair, Tress outsmarts Crow, convincing the dragon to free her.
+To defend herself, Tress invents a flare gun that can be used to capture Crow.
+Tress exploits a loophole in Hoid's curse to deduce the location of the Sorceress, and Huck then informs Tress about the Sorceress's lair and the defenses she must overcome.
+Tress figures out how to use spores to create a giant protective tree for the ship when rain comes.
+Tress, Fort, Ann, and Salay plan to remove Crow, but she discovers their plot and singlehandedly defeats them and takes Tress to Xisis's lair to trade her for healing.
+However, Tress outsmarts Crow, convincing the dragon to take Crow as the trade instead.
 With Crow removed, the crew elects Tress as their captain, supporting her mission to the Midnight Sea.

-Tress introduces Huck as her valet, revealing the Midnight spores that can disable the Sorceress' monsters.
-However, the paranoid Huck secretly sabotages the ship's food using Hoid's magic, causing Tress to distrust and imprison him.
-Tress plans to take Hoid to the Sorceress' lair, but the Midnight Essences ambush her.
-Huck then admits he serves the Sorceress, taking Tress captive.
-At the Sorceress' island, Tress realizes the Sorceress has cursed Charlie, now revealed as Huck.
+Tress introduces Huck as her valet to the crew and comes up with a plan to deal with the Sorceress's midnight monsters.
+However, the paranoid Huck secretly sabotages the ship's food supplies, causing Tress to distrust and imprison him.
+Tress tries to overcome the midnight monsters, but they are about to kill her when Huck admits he serves the Sorceress, so the monsters take her captive.
+At the Sorceress's tower, Tress realizes the Sorceress has cursed Charlie, now revealed as Huck (Charlie meant to say "Chuck," but the curse prevented him from doing so and changed his alias to "Huck").
 As Tress and Charlie embrace, the Crow's Song crew attacks the island.
+Fort controls the midnight monsters by bribing them with water; Ann and Laggart, the cannonmaster, defeat the Sorceress's army of metal men by using Tress's flare design; and Hoid, who breaks his curse by reaching the Sorceress, protects Tress and defeats the Sorceress, forcing the Sorceress to leave the planet.
+It is revealed that Hoid's curse was a bet with the Sorceress, and by winning, Hoid gained the powers of the Sorceress.

-Fort controls the Midnight Essences, and Hoid, with his own curse now lifted, halts the Sorceress' attack upon Tress and the crew, forcing her surrender.
-Five months later, Tress, Charlie, and the crew depart The Rock and sail off towards other adventures.
+Five months later, Tress, Charlie (who has his curse broken by Hoid), and the crew stop by the Rock for a short time before sailing off towards other adventures.